The European Regional Development Fund (ERDF) is designed to strengthen economic, social and territorial cohesion in the European Union.

 All regions and Member States will also concentrate at least 8% of their allocation to urban development that will be delivered through local development partnerships with different tools.

-Interreg is the Union’s instrument to support cooperation across regions and countries: a new generation of Interreg programmes in and outside the EU will further develop joint services and strengthen solidarity.
+Interreg is the European Union’s instrument to support cooperation across regions and countries: A new generation of Interreg programmes in and outside the EU will further develop joint services and strengthen solidarity.
 Interreg provides funding for projects between Member States, their outermost regions, the EU acceding countries and the neighbourhood countries.

 Therefore, in 2021-2027, Interreg will continue to support cross-border mobility, and efforts to develop environmental protection, emergency services, skilled jobs and access to public services for the next EU generation.